- Professor Luke March

 - PhD Russian and East European Studies (Birmingham)

 Luke joined Politics and IR in 1999 from Birmingham University, where he finished his PhD and held a temporary post as lecturer in Russian Politics.
 He spent much of the late 1990s working on the communist left in the former USSR, in particular its ideological and organisational development and influence on democratisation.
 This research led to several publications including The Communist Party in Post-Soviet Russia (Manchester University Press, 2002), which received a five-star review from Political Studies.
-His latest book, Radical Left Parties in Europe was published by Routledge in December 2011.
-He is also working with Richard Dunphy of Dundee University on The European Left Party: A Case Study in Transnational Party Building (Manchester University Press, 2013).
+His book, Radical Left Parties in Europe was published by Routledge in December 2011 and has become a leading work in its field.
+His most recent book was Europe's Radical Left: From Marginality to the Mainstream (edited, with Dan Keith, Rowman and Littlefield, September 2016).
+He is also working on the Palgrave Handbook of the Radical Left with Fabien Escalona and Daniel Keith (Palgrave 2019).

-The politics of the former Soviet Union (especially Russian and Moldovan politics, political parties in the FSU, democratisation and institution-building); The radical left in Europe; Populism; Communism and Russian nationalism.
+The politics of the former Soviet Union (especially Russian and Moldovan politics, political parties in the FSU, democratisation and institution-building); Russian nationalism, Russian foreign policy discourse; the radical left in Europe; populism; contemporary communism.

 For the most updated research list, see my Edinburgh Research Explorer page at: http://www.research.ed.ac.uk/portal/en/persons/luke-march%28d34468fb-4b4f-4193-a2c1-fd174a844d63%29.html